-Prerequisites: Econ 311 or Econ 312
+Prerequisites: Econ 211, Econ 212

 ECON 402 - Industrial Organization/ Economics of Strategy

 A theoretical and empirical study of how the organization of markets affects the conduct and performance of firms in those markets.
 Topics include the determinants of market structure; the impact of market power on pricing, product differentiation, technological change; and managerial strategy.
 Several specific U.S. industries will be studied, and a strategic analysis of an industry will be performed.